Compendium (software): Applications

-Compendium visually represents thoughts and illustrates the various interconnections between different issues, questions, ideas, answers, and arguments.
+Compendium diagrammatically represents thoughts as nodes displayed as labeled icons—with types such as issues/questions, ideas/answers, arguments, references, and decisions—and represents interconnections between different nodes.
 It can be used for applications as varied as: issue mapping in meetings, design rationales and requirements analysis, meeting management (agendas and minutes), action item and issue tracking, requirements management, classification, management templates, and reference databases (such as personal knowledge bases).

-The creation of issue maps graphically represents the relations between issues and ideas, and facilitates the understanding of interconnected topics through diagrammatic representation.

-The software can be used by a group of people in a collaborative manner to convey ideas to each other using visual diagrams.
+The software can be used by a group of people in a collaborative manner to document their collective ideas using visual diagrams.
 A group facilitation method called dialogue mapping is especially suited for use with Compendium.

 Compendium templates for critical thinking can be used to create argument maps using the argumentation schemes developed by argumentation theory scholars such as Douglas N. Walton, Chris Reed, and Fabrizio Macagno.
 Argumentation schemes are pre-defined patterns of reasoning for analysing and constructing arguments; each scheme is accompanied by a list of critical questions that can be used to evaluate whether a particular argument is good or fallacious.
 By using these argumentation schemes, users of Compendium can examine claims in more detail to uncover their implicit logical substructure and improve the rigor and depth of discussions.

 Features

-Ideas are represented as icons called nodes.
-There are ten types of node: question, answer, list view, map view, pro, con, note, decision, reference, argument.
+There are ten default types of node: question, answer, list view, map view, pro, con, note, decision, reference, argument.
 There are three types of relationship between nodes: associative, transclusive, categorical.
 Images can be placed directly into a view, assigned to a node, or assigned to the background picture.
 Features of Compendium include: